airportyh/bug/README.md

-DomListener
+Bug
 ===========

 A Javascript mixin that conviniently handles binding to a DOM element for a widget class that you might write.

-When you mixin the DomListener to your own Javascript object, like so
+When you mixin `Bug` to your own Javascript object, like so

-    extend(MyWidget.prototype, DomListener)
+    extend(MyWidget.prototype, Bug)

 You get two extra methods: